 Emergency Mobile Alert was chosen as it is reliable in an emergency.
-Emergency Mobile Alert uses a dedicated signal, so it is not affected by network congestion.
+Emergency Mobile Alert uses a dedicated signal.
+It is not affected by network congestion.

-Unlike text messages, Emergency Mobile Alert is also very secure and doesn’t require the private details of recipients.
+Unlike text messages, Emergency Mobile Alert is secure and doesn’t need private details of recipients.

 No. Emergency Mobile Alerts are not meant to replace other emergency alerts, or the need to take action after natural warnings.

-You still need to be prepared for an emergency and you should not wait to get an alert before you act.
+You still need to prepare for an emergency and you should not wait to get an alert before you act.
 If you feel your life is in danger, don’t wait for an official warning.
 Take immediate action.

-No. The Emergency Mobile Alert system is just used to broadcast messages.
+No. The Emergency Mobile Alert system is only used to broadcast messages.
+Emergency Mobile Alert does not use your mobile phone number.
 It is impossible for Emergency Mobile Alert to collect information about you, your cell phone use or your location.

-To get Emergency Mobile Alerts you need a phone capable of receiving Emergency Mobile Alerts.
+To get Emergency Mobile Alerts you need a phone capable of receiving them.
 The phone also needs to have cell reception and up-to-date software.
 You don’t have to download an app or subscribe to a service.

 Please refer to your phone manual or talk to your mobile operator if you need help updating your phone.

-We expect half of New Zealand's phones will be able to receive the alerts.
-However, we expect this number to rise over time.
+We expect most phones will be able to receive the alerts.
+And we expect there to be more capable phones over time.